 Developer guide

-AiiDA-KKR comes with a set of tests for its functionality.
+AiiDA-KKR comes with a set of unit and regression tests for its functionality.
 The tests are run through pytest and they are defined in tests/ and the sub directories therein.
+Instead of running the JuKKR codes during the tests, we use AiiDA’s caching features via enable_archive_cache of the aiida-test-cache package.
+The different tests are organized in the tests directory in the following structure:

 # install aiida-kkr with testing extra